Romfos/AutoFrontend/README.md

 | Wpf        | .NET 6+ (Recomended) or .NET Framework 4.6.2+ | AutoFrontend.Wpf |

 ## How to use
-1) Create new empty projet for target technology
+1) Create new empty project for target technology
 2) Install nuget package AutoFrontend.* based on selected technology
 3) Create FrontendBuilder, register services, and run application.
 Example: